Childeric I: Biography

+Most of early Merovingian history is based on the account of the 6th-century Gregory of Tours.
+The date of Childeric's accession is not given in the text, but it was after emperor Avitus' death in December 456 (II.
+11).
+The only certain date is the Battle of Vouillé in 507 in the Franco–Gothic War; most of Gregory's other statements are contradictory.

-Childeric's father is recorded by several sources including Gregory of Tours to have been Merovech, whose name is the basis of the Merovingian dynasty.
-Gregory reports that Merovech was reputed by some to be a descendant of Chlodio who was an earlier Frankish king who had conquered Roman Gaulish areas first in the Silva Carbonaria, then in Tournai, Cambrai and as far south as the Somme.
-This is roughly the definition of the Roman province of Belgica Secunda (approximately the "Belgium" defined by Julius Caesar centuries earlier, the region stretching from north of Paris to the Flemish coast) and later a letter of Saint Remigius to Childeric's son Clovis I implies that Childeric had been the administrative chief of this Roman province.
+Childeric's father is recorded by several sources to have been Merovech, after whom the dynasty is named.
+Gregory (II.9) says that Merovech was reputed by some to be a descendant of Chlodio, an earlier Frankish king who had conquered Gaulish areas first in the Silva Carbonaria, then in Tournai, Cambrai and as far south as the Somme.
+This is roughly the definition of the Roman province of Belgica Secunda (approximately the "Belgium" defined by Julius Caesar centuries earlier, the region stretching from north of Paris to the Flemish coast); later, a letter of Saint Remigius to Childeric's son Clovis I implies that Childeric had been its administrative chief.

-In records about specific actions of Childeric himself, he is mainly associated with the Roman military actions around the Loire river, where he appears in records involving the Gallo-Roman general Aegidius.
-According to Gregory of Tours, Childeric was exiled to "Thuringia" for eight years due to Frankish distaste at his debauchery and his seduction of his subjects' daughters.
+Childeric himself is mainly associated with Roman military actions around the Loire River involving the Gallo-Roman general Aegidius.
+According to Gregory (II.12), Childeric was exiled to "Thuringia" for eight years due to Frankish distaste for his debauchery and his seduction of his subjects' daughters.
 In the meantime, according to Gregory, Aegidius himself took up the title of king of the Franks.
 Upon his return from exile, Childeric joined his host's wife, Queen Basina, who bore their son Clovis.

 Guy Halsall connects the story to Roman politics, Aegidius being an appointee of Majorian: